grafana/faro-web-sdk/docs/sources/developer/architecture/initialization.md

 # Initialization process

 The initialization process is pretty complex as it has to deal with a lot of components.
-Below is a step by step description of how is initialized under the hood.
+Below is a step by step description of how it is initialized under the hood.

 Please refer to the components documentation for more details about each component.